Codecademy/docs/content/ai/concepts/ai-ethics/ai-ethics.md

 ### Interpretability and Explainable AI (XAI)

-AI systems are often described as "black-boxes" since it is often difficult to explain difficult to explain why an AI system produces a given output.
+AI systems are often described as "black-boxes" since it is often difficult to explain why an AI system produces a given output.
 XAI is a field with the goal of developing techniques to explain the processes and outputs of AI systems.

 - Do people have a right to an explanation for decisions based on AI systems?
 In which situations might they have this right?
 - How can AI systems be made more transparent and interpretable?